yvesemmanuel/reason-about-data/README.md

 ## Usage Guide

-1. **Upload Documents**:
+### 1. Choose Conversation Mode

+The application offers two conversation modes:

+- **Direct Chat Mode**: Talk directly with the language model without document context
+  - Use this mode for general questions, creative writing, or coding help
+  - Available immediately without document upload

+- **Document Chat Mode**: Use retrieval-augmented generation with your documents
+  - Upload documents to enable this mode
+  - Get answers with context from your uploaded content

+Switch between modes using the radio buttons in the sidebar.

+### 2. Configure Model Parameters

+- Adjust temperature (0.0-1.0) for creativity control
+- Set top-p sampling (0.1-1.0) for output diversity
+- Configure max tokens (64-2048) for response length
+- Set retrieval context size (1-10) for information retrieval in Document Chat mode

+### 3. Upload Documents (for Document Chat)

 - Navigate to the sidebar
 - Upload one or more PDF, CSV, or TXT files
 - Wait for processing to complete

-2. **Configure Model Parameters**:
-   - Adjust temperature (0.0-1.0) for creativity control
-   - Set top-p sampling (0.1-1.0) for output diversity
-   - Configure max tokens (64-2048) for response length
-   - Set retrieval context size (1-10) for information retrieval

-3. **Interact with Your Documents**:
+### 4. Start Conversing

 - Type questions in the chat input
-   - Receive AI-generated responses based on document content
+- Receive AI-generated responses
 - Continue the conversation with follow-up questions

 ## Docker Configuration